codr7/g-fu/README.md

 ```

 ### Tasks
-Tasks are first class goroutines that execute in separate environments and interact exclusively using channels (except for final results).
+Tasks are first class green threads that run in separate environments and interact with the outside world using channels (except for final results).
 New tasks are started using `task` which optionally takes a channel argument and returns the task. `wait` may be used to wait for task completion and get the results.

 ```
   (let (t1 (task _ (dump 'foo) 'bar)